Share Buybacks

 Read article

-MAR 10-K Analysis: Credit Card Fees Are Outrunning the Hotel Business
+Marriott's Credit Card Fees Are Growing Faster Than Its Hotel Business

 Marriott International reported 14.2% EPS growth in FY2025, but the 10-K reveals a structural divergence beneath the headline.
 Co-branded credit card fees grew $105 million — exceeding the $94 million from actual hotel rooms growth — and the credit card increment accelerated 78% year-over-year.
 Meanwhile, the debt-funded buyback machine that delivered one-third of EPS growth is getting more expensive: average buyback price rose from $273 to $318 per share.
 This analysis decomposes Marriott's three growth engines and tracks where the efficiency is breaking down.